Vinnie117/ML-Cockpit/Notes/Questions.md

   - data transformations needed to make time series stationary
   - typical workflow in statistics: achieve stationarity (by differencing) then extract residual signals that remain.
     - statistical causal inference relies on invariant processes -> regression of non-stationary data by using (first) differences
-    - common trick: cointegration to make regression work for non-stationary time series
+    - common trick for an alternative to differencing: test for cointegration to make regression work for non-stationary time series
 - But: Memory might be good for predictive power of model?
   - maybe some useful information in it?
     - e.g. returns could use information that prices have drifted away from their long-term expected value (e.g. mean reversal, fair / fundamental value)